Matthew Mochary: Totality Corporation

-Other Endeavors
+Other endeavors

 Through Mochary Films, Matt produced and directed two feature-length documentaries, Favela Rising and The Gloves.
 Favela Rising debuted at the Tribeca Film Festival on April 24, 2005.
 Favela Rising won the award for Best New Documentary Filmmaker at the Tribeca Film Festival for directors Jeff Zimbalist and Mochary, and was shortlisted for the Academy Award for Best Feature Length Documentary.

 Mochary acted as the CEO Coach of Tachyus Corporation, a technology firm that produces software for oil and gas companies, from February 2014 through June 2015.
 Mochary continues to maintain his role as major investor and Board Observer of Tachyus.
 Mochary also acts as the CEO Coach of Coinbase and Opendoor.

 Mochary coaches technical founders of both for-profit and non-profit enterprises, such as the StreetCode Academy (formerly CodeCamp), which teaches high-schoolers in East Palo Alto to code.

 Through the Mochary Foundation, Matt has worked with ex-convicts to train the individuals how to get and keep legitimate jobs.

 In 2018 Mochary was the author of the online book for entrepreneurs Founder to CEO, a book on startup advice based on his startup experience.

 Personal life

-Mochary is married to Tatiana Dorow.
-They live in Silicon Valley with their children.
+Mochary was married to Tatiana Dorow.
+They used to live in Silicon Valley with their children.